 In addition, the Company is subject to licensing, registration and related requirements concerning tower siting, construction and operation.
 In the United States, the FCC's decision to license a proposed tower may be subject to environmental review pursuant to the National Environmental Policy Act of 1969 ("NEPA"), which requires federal agencies to evaluate the environmental impacts of their decisions under certain circumstances.
 The FCC regulations implementing NEPA place responsibility on each applicant to investigate any potential environmental effects of a proposed operation and to disclose any significant effects on the environment in an environmental assessment prior to commencing construction.
 In the event the FCC determines that a proposed tower would have a significant environmental impact, the FCC would be required to prepare an environmental impact statement.
-This process could significantly delay or prevent the registration or construction of a particular tower, or make tower construction more costly.
-In certain jurisdictions, local laws or regulations may impose similar requirements.
+This process could significantly delay or prevent the registration or construction of a particular tower, or make tower construction may requirements.